Technology has taken investing a step further with the advent of robo-advisors.

-You can read my complete Wealthsimple review here.
+You can read our complete Wealthsimple review.

-BMO SmartFolio and Wealthsimple offer Canadians an opportunity to save on fees while enjoying professional wealth management, automatic rebalancing, globally diversified portfolios, access to free financial advice and more.
+BMO SmartFolio and Wealthsimple offer Canadians an opportunity to save on fees while enjoying professional wealth management, automatic rebalancing, globally diversified portfolios, access to free financial advice, and more.

 Here are some of the ways these two robo-advisors differ:

-BMO SmartFolio charges more in advisory fees starting from 0.70% on your first $100,000 and a graduated decline in fees on amounts exceeding $100,000.
+BMO SmartFolio charges more in advisory fees, starting from 0.70% on your first $100,000 and a graduated decline in fees on amounts exceeding $100,000.

 Wealthsimple charges the following: